Strong Document Control Critical For NERC Compliance

 Recent Energy Information Agency (EIA) Report

-A recent Energy Information Agency (EIA) report showing average frequency and duration of electric power outages in calendar year 2015 tells the story:
+A recent Energy Information Agency (EIA) report showing average frequency and duration of electric power outages in the calendar year 2015 tells the story:

 - Among all utility types, there was an average of one minor power service interruption per customer in 2015.
 Major outages occurred about ¼ as often, according to the Annual Electric Power Industry Report.